 However, many employers, colleges, and training providers advertise apprenticeships on their websites and do not always use the Government’s site.

 Finding an apprenticeship can be a bit like finding a job – you and your child will want to do some searching online or even contacting local colleges and employers directly to get some more information about what is available.

 If you have an idea of the types of apprenticeship your child is interested in, have a search of employers in that sector to get a sense of whether they are likely to offer an apprenticeship.

-T-levels are currently being designed and are hoped to be an ideal route to many great technician roles.
-They will be an option available after GCSEs and are two-year programmes designed with employers.
+T-levels are currently being developed and rolled out in stages across the country.
+They have been designed to be an ideal route to many great technician roles.
+They are an option available after GCSEs and are two-year programmes designed with employers.
 They combine classroom learning with a three-month industry placement.
 Their purpose is to give young people the technical skills, knowledge and experience to commence a career in an area that they are particularly interested in or passionate about.

-T-levels are being rolled out in phases; with the first set being offered in some schools and colleges from September 2020.
+T-levels are being rolled out in phases; with the first set already being offered in some schools and colleges since September 2020.
 It’s hoped that the full range of options will be offered across the country from September 2023.
-The Government has created a useful overview of T-levels on its website.
+There's lots more information about them on the T-levels website.